 Our street cleaning teams are picking up discarded canisters from estates, parks, and streets.

 We hope this information will discourage people from using nitrous oxide, and act as a valuable resource for parents when talking to their children.

 We will also be talking to school children about the dangers and effects of nitrous oxide as part of the substance abuse schools programme, not only through schools but also partner agencies working with young people outside of school.

 What you can do

-You can report retail outlets selling nitrous oxide to our Trading Standard team by calling 01642 726001, or via the MyMiddlesbrough website.
+You can report concerns about the selling of nitrous oxide to our Trading Standard team by calling 01642 726001, or via the MyMiddlesbrough website.
 You can also report any intelligence of individuals engaged in the supply and distribution to minors through the same process.

 Having sensitive conversations with young people in your care and responsibility are the best way to increase their resilience, and potentially help them make an informed choice about their behaviour.
 To have these conversations you need to be fully aware of the risks associated with abusing nitrous oxide.
 Please visit the useful links section below to find out more.